cobwebos/docs/articles/cognitive-services/Computer-vision/QuickStarts/Ruby.md

 ```

-#### <a name="ocr-example-response"></a>OCR Example Response
+### <a name="ocr-example-response"></a>OCR Example Response
-Upon success, the OCR results are returned include include text, bounding box for regions, lines and words.
+Upon success, the OCR results returned include text, bounding box for regions, lines and words.

 ```json
 {